 Seniors have the option to live on or off campus.
 Although a majority do live off campus, many elect to remain on campus to take advantage of the opportunities and convenience of on campus living.
 If they so desire, CC students are guaranteed on-campus housing for all four years.

 - Opportunities to develop close friendships with hallmates and neighbors

 - Easy access to college resources and staff

-- A wide variety of housing options, including single-sex and coeducational areas, substance free areas, recently renovated modern buildings, halls on the National Register of Historic Buildings, and apartments for juniors and seniors.
+- A wide variety of housing options, including single-sex and coeducational areas, substance free areas, 24-hour quiet zones, recently renovated modern buildings, halls on the National Register of Historic Buildings, and apartments for juniors and seniors.